 3.8.2.
-As per Section 1.7, drivers are required to have registered with their real name on the simracing.gp platform.
+Drivers are required to have registered with their real name on the Simracing.GP platform.
 Failing this, you will be barred from entry to any SIM RACE SOUTH AFRICA events, and you will need to email email@example.com or reach out for support on the official SGP Discord server (http://simracing.gp/discord) to have your name updated before you will be allowed to compete.

 4.1.
 The minimum number of drivers entered into a race belonging to the same team is limited to one and the maximum number of drivers in a race belonging to the same team is limited to two.
 Teams may have affiliated teams.

 4.2.
-The deadline for driver line-up changes within a team is by 2pm (GMT+2) on the Wednesday before a round’s HLQ session opens (Thursday).
+The deadline for driver line-up changes within a team is by 2pm (GMT+2) on the Sunday before race week.